-2008-09: Guptill played for the Brampton Capitals of the OJAHL.
+2008-09: Alex Guptill played for the Brampton Capitals of the OJAHL.
 In 49 games, he scored 30 goals and added 34 assists for 64 points.
 Guptill picked up 1 assist in 3 playoff games for the Capitals.

 2009-10: Played split the season between the Brampton Capitals (OJAHL) and the Orangeville Crushers of the CCHL (Junior A).
 In 10 games for the Capitals, Guptill netted 6 goals and added 5 assists for 11 points.
 In 19 games for the Crushers, Guptill scored 13 goals and added 13 assists for 26 points.
 He registered a +11 rating for the season.
 In 2 playoff games for the Crushers, Guptill picked up 1 assist and was a -3.
+Guptill was chosen in the third round, 77th overall, of the 2010 NHL draft by the Dallas Stars.

 2010-11: Guptill moved to the USHL’s Waterloo Black Hawks in 2010-11.
 In 43 games, he notched 13 goals, 12 assists and 25 points with a minus-13 rating.
 Guptill saw plenty of power play time and some time with his team shorthanded.
 He was part of a two very good special teams units.
 Had trouble stringing together very good games on a below average Waterloo team.